ExpediaGroup/styx/docs/user-guide/configure-tls.md

     deployment target.

-  - *addlCerts* - A list of additional certificates that can be specified in addition to the certificates available in Trust Store.
-When Styx starts up it creates an in-memory keystore and loads these certificates there.
+  - *addlCerts* - A list of additional certificates that can be specified in addition to the certificates available in the Trust Store.
+When Styx starts up, it creates an in-memory keystore and loads these certificates there.
     Each specified certificate entry must have these two attributes:

       - *alias* - A symbolic name for the certificate.
-Used as an alias for keystore.
+Used as an alias in the keystore.

       - *path*  - A path to the certificate file.

-  - *trustStorePath* - Styx can load the relevant secure material from Java truststore.
-    This attribute specifies a path to the keystore file containing relevant trust material.
+  - *trustStorePath* - Styx can load the list of trusted certificates from a Java truststore.
+This attribute specifies a path to the truststore.

   - *trustStorePassword* - A password for the keystore file specified in *trustStorePath* attribute.

   - *cipherSuites* - A list of enabled cipher suites, in order of preference.
-Leave absent to use the SSL provider defaults.
+Omit this property to use the SSL provider defaults.
     Note that the cipher suite names are specific to a SSL provider.

   - *protocols* - A list of TLS protocol versions to use.
     Use this attribute to enforce a more secure version like `TLSv1.2`.
-    When absent, enables all default protocols depending on the `sslProvider`.
+    When absent, enables all default protocols for the `sslProvider`.
     Possible protocol names are: `TLS`, `TLSv1`, `TLSv1.1`, and `TLSv1.2`.

+Attributes that accept lists can be defined with the following format: ['ITEM1', 'ITEM2']

 ## Troubleshooting TLS Configuration

 ### Failing SSL Handshake attempts on Styx server

-Unsuccessful SSL handshake attempts from remote clients to Styx server are logged by *HttpErrorStatusCauseLogger* on *ERROR* level.
-The message contains a stack trace with keyword *SSLHandshakeException*.
-Content of the message will vary depending on the configured SSL provider and the exact cause.
-To get an idea of failed handshake attempts look for *SSLHandshakeException* in the logs.
+Unsuccessful SSL handshake attempts from remote clients to Styx server are logged by *HttpErrorStatusCauseLogger* at *ERROR* level.
+This error message contains a stack trace with the keyword *SSLHandshakeException*.

-In addition to log, `styx.exception.io_netty_handler_codec_DecoderException` counter is also incremented.
+The content of this message will vary depending on the configured SSL provider and the exact cause.
+To discover failed handshake attempts, look for *SSLHandshakeException* in the logs.

+Additionally, the`styx.exception.io_netty_handler_codec_DecoderException` counter is also incremented when a SSL handshake error occurs.

-An example stack trace might look like:
+An example stack trace looks like:

 ```
 ERROR 2018-01-22 08:59:49 [c.h.s.a.m.HttpErrorStatusCauseLogger] [Proxy-Worker-0-Thread] - Failure status="500 Internal Server Error"